German submarine U-110 (1940): Operation Primrose (9 May 1941)

 U-110 survived the attack, but was seriously damaged.
 HMS Bulldog and Broadway remained in contact after Aubrietia's last attack.
 Broadway shaped course to ram, but fired two depth charges beneath the U-boat instead, in an endeavour to make the crew abandon ship before scuttling her.
 Lemp announced "Last stop, everybody out", meaning "Abandon ship".
 As the crew turned out onto the U-boat's deck they came under fire from Bulldog and Broadway with casualties from gunfire and drowning.
 The British had believed that the German deck gun was to be used and ceased fire when they realised that the U-boat was being abandoned and the crew wanted to surrender.

 Lemp realised that U-110 was not sinking and attempted to swim back to it to destroy the secret material, and was never seen again.
 A German eyewitness testified that he was shot in the water by a British sailor, but his fate is not confirmed.
 Including Lemp, 15 men were killed in the action, and 32 were captured.
 Radio Officer Georg Högel and the rest of the crew were held at Camp 23 (Monteith POW camp at Iroquois Falls, Northern Ontario, Canada), which is now the Monteith Correctional Complex.

 Bulldog's boarding party, led by Sub-Lieutenant David Balme, got onto U-110 and stripped it of everything portable, including her Kurzsignale code book and Enigma machine.
 William Stewart Pollock, a former radio operator in the Royal Navy and on loan to Bulldog, was on the second boat to board U-110.
 He retrieved the Enigma machine and books as they looked out of place in the radio room.
-U-110 was taken in tow back toward Britain, but sank en route to Iceland.
+U-110 was taken in tow back toward Britain, but was intentionally sunk en route to prevent its capture from being revealed.

 The documents captured from U-110 helped Bletchley Park codebreakers solve Reservehandverfahren, a reserve German hand cipher.